akaasten/my-body-program/content/articles/en/bodybuilding-programs/muscle-and-lose-weight.md

 An interesting statistic I came across was that people who engage in both strength training and cardio see more overall fat loss than those who focus solely on one.
 This balance not only helps with weight loss but also enhances your overall fitness level.

 It's important to listen to your body and adjust your routine based on how you feel.
 Sometimes, you might need more cardio; other times, you might want to focus on strength.
 The key is to find what works best for you and keep moving forward.
-If you're curious about the mechanics behind strength training, check out how [mechanical tension plays a role](https://example.com/mechanical-tension-in-strength-training).

 Ultimately, the best workout plan is one that incorporates both strength training and cardio, tailored to your preferences and goals.
 Embrace the journey, and you’ll be amazed at how your body responds!